Ultimate Tableau Review: Know What Users Really Think

 • A long setup process

-• Per-seat licensing costs
+• Per-seat licensing costs that scale with headcount

 ✅ Built for Product-Led Teams

-✅ Flat, Transparent Pricing
+✅ Predictable Pricing Model

 ✅ Designed for End Users